outpace/config/README.md

 # Config

-A library for declaring configuration vars in a centralized fashion.
-Included tooling allows one to gather and emit all configured vars and their docstrings, default values, etc.
+A library for declaring configuration vars and setting their values in a centralized fashion.
+Included tooling allows one to gather and emit all config vars and their docstrings, default values, etc.

 ## Motivation